mzaiger/FantasyBaseballBattleRoyale/README.md

-# Fantasy Baseball Battle Royale
+# Fantasy League Battle Royale

-A browser-based 3D fighting game (Three.js) where the fighters are the managers from a fantasy baseball league, each skinned in their team's colors — pick a fighter and punch it out.
+A browser-based 3D fighting game (Three.js) where the fighters are the managers from a fantasy League league, each skinned in their team's colors — pick a fighter and punch it out.

 ## How it works